shalvah/DownloadThisVideo/README.md

 # DownloadThisVideo

+> On April 4, 2023, Twitter suspended @this_vid, after nearly 5 years and millions of users. 😢

 Easily download videos/GIFs off Twitter.
 Mention the bot (@this_vid) in a reply to the tweet containing the video, and it'll reply with a download link in a few minutes.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)